Sanketyadav7078/CODTECH-Task1/README.md

   ### PROJECT : The Simple Calculator
   ### OBJECTIVE :
-  Create a Python program that acts as a basic calculator.
-It should prompt the user to enter two numbers and choose an operation (addition, subtraction, multiplication, division).
+  The objective of the project is to create a Python program that acts as a basic calculator.
+It should prompt the user to It should prompt the user to enter two numbers and choose an operation (addition, subtraction, multiplication, division).
 Then, it should perform the selected operation and display the result to the user.

 ## EXPLANATION OF CODE :
   ### 1.Main Function Of Calculator :